By Carissa Weber, MA, LPC, CSAC

-In a world that is run on caffeine and deadlines, we often overlook our routines.
+In a world that runs on caffeine and deadlines, we often overlook our routines.
 Sure, we may establish routines for our kids and our pets, but why do humans need a routine?
-In this short and sweet post, we will explore the science behind why routines help decrease our anxiety and use the awesome skill of behavioral activation (which I will talk about next week) to help gain motivation when our depression tells us no.
+In this short and sweet post, we will explore the science behind why routines help decrease our anxiety and use the awesome skills to get our brains working for us!

 First off, what is a routine?
 If you want to get fancy, Miriam-Webster dictionary defines a routine as “a regular course of procedure.”
 Is it just me or does this definition seem very broad?
 When you think of it, this simple definition helps define our day.
 Whether it is the steps we have to take at our job, filling out a bank deposit receipt, and even getting ready for bed.
-I think we’ve already established that that darn amygdala really likes to create havoc and have ADHD moments, but what does a routine do for our brain and why?
+I think we’ve already established that darn amygdala really likes to create havoc in our day, but what does a routine do for our brain and why?

-What you may or may not realize is that there are benefits that come from maintaining a routine.
+What you may or may not realize is there are benefits that come from maintaining a routine.
 Let’s start first with the benefit of decreased stress.
 If you are like me (and I bet there are a ton of you), you may notice when your anxiety peaks, you try to find something to control.
-Have you taken a good look at what is going on in your day and noticed that your routine has been thrown off?
-You can blame your darn amygdala for doing that!
+Take a good look at what is going on in your day.
+Do you notice if your routine has been thrown off?
+If it is, you can blame your darn amygdala for doing that!
 If you remember from the post, Amped up or Shut Down: The Many Sides of Anxiety, we strive to collect control.
 This is because that darn amygdala sends the signal to the thalamus to tell the rest of the brain to release adrenaline and noradrenaline, as well as cortisol, to create the stress response.
-By creating and maintaining a routine, our brain knows what is expected of us.
-This means, there is less reason for that darn amygdala to initiate the stress response because it knows what is expected.
+By creating and maintaining a routine, our brain (especially your prefrontal cortex, hippocampus, and your darn amygdala) knows what is expected of us.

 Routine also has an important role in our nutrition.
-Maybe you have noticed on those days that you don’t make a lunch for work and pick up some fast food, that you feel even more sluggish after eating that then you did when you woke up this morning.
 Maybe you have noticed the more stress you experience, the more you crave that chocolatey treat.
 When we throw off the natural routine, and stress is released into our body, we crave those not so healthy things.
 What does that mean?
 Our brain isn’t getting the nutrients it needs to stay healthy.
 This alone can increase the production of adrenaline, noradrenaline, cortisol, and reinforce that eating junk food is the world’s greatest coping skill (sometimes it is, don’t get me wrong, but ultimately it could cause a lot of health concerns in the long run if it was).
 By sticking to a healthy routine of packing our meals each day, eating 3 to 6 short meals each day, and eating those nutritious foods that we talked about in The “Feel Good” Neurotransmitter and How to Release Them, you can help naturally reduce the amount your darn amygdala interprets stress!

 Now that we have talked about the benefits that can come from a healthy routine, how do we develop one?
 Based on scientific research, it takes approximately 66 days (give or take a couple of days based on individual people) to develop any sort of new habit.
 This means practice!
 By practicing those things that you want to become routine each day, you are reinforcing the message in the brain that this is what you need to do to survive.
 The further you get into daily practice, the stronger the connection the prefrontal cortex develops with that darn amygdala.
 Over time, your routine will become a lasting and automatic habit that you don’t have to think much about.
 During that time, your thalamus will help your hippocampus turn this routine into a memory, which will help decrease the release of adrenaline, noradrenaline, and cortisol.
 This means it will also release the neurotransmitters GABA, glutamate, serotonin, and dopamine.

 Just like with any healthy routine, there comes a point in the practice of our routine where it doesn’t seem to be making a difference.
 Why is that?
-Well, when we hit the 30 day mark of practicing a new habit or routine, our brain starts to actively make the new connections between the prefrontal cortex.
+When we hit the 30-day mark of practicing a new habit or routine, our brain starts to actively make the new connections between the prefrontal cortex.
 As your brain is putting energy into making these new connections, it kind of forgets about releasing the feel-good neurotransmitters.
-This means that we may not find the joy like we first did when we started to establish the healthy routine, which is commonly why people usually give up their New Year’s resolutions by the end of January or beginning of February.
+This means that we may not find the joy like we did when we started to establish the healthy routine (which is commonly why people usually give up their New Year’s resolutions by the end of January or beginning of February).
 The brain is making new connections and not feeding our neurotransmitter needs!
-I guarantee though, if you can continue with the routine through this wall, Your new routine will be more likely to stick (and not be an incredibly overwhelming chore).
+I guarantee though, if you can continue with the routine through this wall, your new routine will be more likely to stick (and not be an incredibly overwhelming chore).